lter/LTER-core-metabase/docs/quick_start.md

 ## Outline
 1. install pg (if needed)
+2.  your DB admin's tasks
-2. set up roles (your DB admin)
+    1. set up roles/accts
+    1. create db (make you the owner)
-3. run scripts in this order
+3. your tasks, as the DB owner - run scripts in this order
-    1. create db
     1. create tables
     1. set perms
     1. load controlled content